Metadata Committee Charter (2025)

 • Ability to recruit committee members from across the supply chain

-• Potentially, ability or willingness of supply-chain participants to implement recommendations to improve the metadata supply chain
+• Ability or willingness of supply-chain participants to implement recommendations to improve the metadata supply chain

 Timeline